stackbit/sourcebit/CONTRIBUTING.md

 | `createdAt`          | String | The ISO 8601 representation of the entry's creation date    | `2011-10-05T14:48:00.000Z`    |
 | `updatedAt`          | String | The ISO 8601 representation of the entry's last update date | `2011-10-05T15:30:00.000Z`    |

-Additionally, all content fields should be placed at the root level of the entry object and ID field should be named `id`.
+Additionally, all content fields should be placed at the root level of the entry object with the ID field named `id`.

 - 🚫